kawa-analytics/kawa-docker-install/README.md

 ### 1.c OPEN ID Connect (Optional)

-If you wish to configure authentication and authorization with OIDC, please follow this guide (Example on OKTA) befor going through the installation procedure.
+If you wish to configure authentication and authorization with OIDC, please follow this guide (Example on OKTA) before going through the installation procedure.

 [Configure OIDC with OKTA.](/documentation/CONFIGURE_OIDC_WITH_OKTA.md)